echo2echo/Perl-Search-Replace/README.md

 This script can be used to find and replace text for a single file or an entire website.

-Be careful with this script, especially with special characters
+Be careful with this script when using special characters

 The find command is originally set to work with file "testMeFirst.html" for testing.
-Change filenames to your file(s) when you are done testing.

-You may need to adjust permissions of this script, the "testMeFirst.html" file or your own file(s) for this script to run...
+You may need to adjust permissions of this script, the "testMeFirst.html" file or your own file(s) for this script to run.

       $ sudo chmod 755 search_replace.pl